robbertvancaem/lightning-cypress-test/README.md

 ```

 ## Analysing artifacts
 As can be seen in the `main.yml` file, so called 'artifacts' are stored.
 When you inspect a workflow run through the GUI, you'll see an "Artifacts" section where the 2 generated ZIP files can be found.
 If you click the filename, they will be downloaded.
 The `dist` ZIP file contains the generated bundle, and the `cypress-artifacts` ZIP file contains the screenshots Cypress generated.
-Cypress also records a video

 ![Artifacts](/docs/images/artifacts.png?raw=true "Artifacts")

+Cypress also records a video for every testfile.
+This enables you to see what Cypress 'saw' and help fix failing tests

 https://user-images.githubusercontent.com/6898404/182582297-0994cbba-fe60-4fbf-a096-aecdd5645185.mp4